MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nc-storport-hw_adapter_control.md

 <dl>
 <dt><a id="MaxControlType"></a><a id="maxcontroltype"></a><a id="MAXCONTROLTYPE"></a><b>MaxControlType</b></dt>
 <dd>
 Specifies the number of entries in the <b>SupportedTypeList</b> array.
+Your implementation needs to handle the case where the value of <b>MaxControlType</b> might be larger than the <b>ScsiAdapterControlMax</b> value that the driver is compiled with.

 </dd>
 <dt><a id="SupportedTypeList"></a><a id="supportedtypelist"></a><a id="SUPPORTEDTYPELIST"></a><b>SupportedTypeList</b></dt>